OSAKA

 Go even deeper into Osaka with the award-winning Deep Backstreet Osaka Tour.
 Your no-nonsense, tells-it-how-it-is Japanese-Australian host will guide you through Osaka's gritty past, taking you through back streets and bold tales of mobsters and more.

 You'll see Shinsekai and the well-preserved red-light district (if you like), learn a little bit about the yakuza (!), and peek at abandoned buildings and gambling dens.
-Along the way you'll sample eight delicious dishes, at three hidden eateries, before wrapping up the four-hour tour with a course meal at a local pub.
+Along the way, you'll sample eight delicious dishes at three hidden eateries before wrapping up the four-hour tour with a course meal at a local pub.

-9. Osaka Night Life: Eating and Drinking (Till You Drop, in Quirky Tenjinbashi-suji) Tour
+10. Osaka Night Life: Eating and Drinking (Till You Drop, in Quirky Tenjinbashi-suji) Tour

 Tenjinbashi-suji filled with shoppers in Osaka

 Osaka is a great place to be at any time of the day, but the city really comes alive at night.
-The Osaka Night Life: Eating and Drinking Tour is a perfect window into the nocturnal culture which makes Osaka Japan’s coolest (and probably rowdiest) city.
+The Osaka Night Life: Eating and Drinking Tour is a perfect window into the nocturnal culture that makes Osaka Japan’s coolest (and probably rowdiest) city.

 You’ll rub shoulders with Osakans in true local style, visiting Tenjinbashi-suji Shotengai—the longest shopping street in Japan.
 Here, locals gorge themselves on traditional Japanese foods and drinks, and you’ll get a chance to do so, too, with takoyaki, sushi, sake, wagyu yakiniku, and ramen.